sotoseattle/cf_encrypto_js/README.md

 </script>
 ```

-To play with it, after having started your server in port 4567, got in the browser to 'http://localhost:4567/'
+To play with it, after having started your server in port 4567, point the browser to 'http://localhost:4567/'

-### The Tests

-I use Mocha with Chai and Grunt
+For tests I use Mocha with Chai and Grunt